samuelyu2002/PACS/experiments/UNITER/README.md

    └── txt2img.json

    There may be missing folders, and in that case, create them to avoid errors.

-2. Download the pretrained model using
+4. Download the pretrained model using

 ```
 bash scripts/download_pretrained.sh $PATH_TO_STORAGE
 ```

+## Training

-3. Launch the Docker container for running the experiments.
+Launch the Docker container for running the experiments.

 ```bash
 # docker image should be automatically pulled